-The indicator is outputting probabilities based on a market model.
-With a win ratio less than 50% you also have a profit value that is bigger than the loss value so it can make sense for some strategies.
+There is a fixed relationship between the profit size, stop size and the win/lose ratio.
+With a win ratio less than 50% you also have a profit value that is bigger than the loss value so it can still result in a profitable strategy.

-You can only gain (have positive expectation) when you predict the correct movement of the market over the period of the trade.
-Otherwise you will have even odds (less actually with spread) regardless of win ratio and where you set your stops/profits.
+You can still create a positive return provided you predict the correct movement of the market over the period of the trade.

 Can I use this indicator to decide which side to trade?

 The purpose of this indicator is to advise on stop loss and take profit placement.
 It doesn’t recommend which way to trade.
 By that it doesn’t tell you to buy or to sell.
-The stop loss and take profit that is displayed are calculated based on the volatility of the market and, if you choose the trending condition (see market model).
-These are calculated to reach a certain win ratio.
+The stop loss and take profit values that are displayed are based on the volatility of the market and, if you choose the trending condition (see market type).
+These are optimized to reach a certain win ratio.
 So suppose you are aiming for a 60% win ratio for a 3 day-trade the indicator will tell you where to place the stop and profit for optimum effect.

 If I set the target win ratio higher than 0.50 the SL is always greater than the TP.
 Why can’t I set my stop losses smaller?

 Because the numbers won’t work.
-Assuming a flat market, if you set the target win ratio above 0.50 (50 percent) the SL will be bigger than the TP.
+With a flat market, if you set the target win ratio above 0.50 (50 percent) the SL will be bigger than the TP.
 If you set the target win ratio less than 0.50 the SL will get smaller and the TP bigger.
-This holds true if you are using the random walk model.

-With the other models there would be a bias depending on the trend direction.
+With the other market types there would be a bias depending on the trend.
 The two most important settings are the target trade time and win ratio.
-If you adjust the win ratio there will be changes in the position of the stop and profits (pip distance).
+If you adjust the win ratio there will be changes in the position of the stop and profits.

 For example with EURUSD setting the win ratio to 0.35 currently gives an SL=48 pips and TP=72 pips.
 The win ratio is 24% and lose ratio is 52%.
 So this means there is 24% chance that after 1 day this trade will close in profit and 52% chance it will close in the red.
 There is a 24% chance it doesn’t close at all.
-The “flat” random walk model is unbiased because there is no assumption about trend direction – only on volatility which could swing the market either way.
+The “flat” market type is unbiased because there is no assumption about trend – only on volatility which could swing the market either way.